dellsystem/dellsystem.github.io/_posts/2017-02-03-a-change-of-pace.md

 a bit like [the "click"][dfw] that David Foster Wallace mentions to describe his mathematical epiphanies.
 You don't _need_ to learn automata theory to be able to use regular expressions, for instance, but if you do, you'll have such a much more fundamental understanding that can come in handy sometimes.

 So many people walk around with very shallow understandings of important ideas because they were taught to memorise their definitions, not to critique or unpack or even think about for more than a second.
+Which is tragic, because the result is often a set of erroneous conclusions.
 My plan is to write up as many of these from-first-principles posts as I can.
-With any luck, I'll gain a better understanding of the topic in the process.
+With any luck, I'll gain a better understanding of the topic myself in the process.

 * American's immigration system and how it makes impedes would-be immigrants in myriad ways.
 * How people resolve contradiction and ambiguity when forming their